OogFarma Partners with NecstGen for Cleanroom Rental Collaboration Supporting Patient Safety and Efficiency of Ophthalmic Therapy in the Netherlands.

 What is Transdifferentiation?

-In contrast to iPSC reprogramming, which involves reverting a specialized cell type to a pluripotent state before differentiating it into another type, transdifferentiation consists of redirecting one specialized cell type directly into another, bypassing the pluripotent stage entirely.
+In contrast to iPSC reprogramming, which involves reverting a specialised cell type to a pluripotent state before differentiating it into another type, transdifferentiation consists of redirecting one specialised cell type directly into another, bypassing the pluripotent stage entirely.

 The Key Differences Between iPSC Reprogramming and Transdifferentiation